jslefche/piecewiseSEM/cran-comments.md

 This is a feature release including minor bug fixes.

 ## R CMD check results
 There were no ERRORS or WARNINGS.

-## NOTES
-Contact email has also been updated.

-Fixed issues with check_rhub()
+There were no NOTES.

 ## Test environments
-* local Windows 11 install, R 4.2.2
+* local: Windows 11 install, R 4.2.2
+* rhub::check(): macOS 10.13.6 High Sierra, R-release